abhiTronix/vidgear/docs/gears/writegear/compression/advanced/cciw.md

 ## Usage Examples

-!!! danger "User Discretion Advised"

-    Following usage examples is just an idea of what can be done with this powerful function.
+!!! tip "Following usage examples is just an idea of what can be done with this powerful function.
 So just Tinker with various FFmpeg parameters/commands yourself and see it working.
-Also, if you're unable to run any terminal FFmpeg command, then [report an issue](../../../../../contribution/issue/).
+Also, if you're unable to run any terminal FFmpeg command, then [report an issue](../../../../../contribution/issue/)."

 ### Using WriteGear to separate Audio from Video